umn-impish/spice/README.md

 # grimpress-spice-simulations
-LTSPICE simulation and helpers files for the GRIPS-IMPRESS piggyback.
+LTSPICE simulation and helpers files for the University of Minnesota IMPISH GRIPS-2 piggyback.